ciaopeps/RBCxImperial/README.md

 - `classes`: this folder contains the classes used by the program
 - `configs`: configurations files for the API request
-- `data`: unzip the content data.zip file into
+- `data`: CSV files witht the dataset.
+True.csv and Fake.csv are the original datasets. dataset.csv and sample_dataset.csv are obtained after preprocessing.
+Use sample_dataset.csv to test the system
 - `local`: uploading html page
 - `topic_model`: topic classifier pretrained model
 - `fake_news_model`: fake news classifier pretrained model